-To verify whether the project is additional or not, the baseline methodology includes an additionality test, considering a series of questions to justify why the project is not the likely scenario.
-It includes a justification of barriers in the country and is demonstrated that development of landfill regulations and economics of landfill gas utilisation only favour the baseline scenario.
+To demonstrate the additionality of the project, the baseline methodology includes an additionality test that considers a series of questions to justify why the project is not the likely scenario.
+It includes a justification of barriers and it is demonstrated that current landfill regulations and the economics of landfill gas utilisation only favour the baseline scenario.
 The financial analysis provided in the revised PDD sufficiently supports the claim that Lara would not initiate the project in absence of the CDM.
 It is demonstrated that CER revenues increase the IRR of the project and thus help to overcome an investment barrier.

-3.3 Monitoring Plan
+3.4 Monitoring Plan